 Monitoring stations measure the outdoor ambient air quality.
 Data from a number of stations, collected over time, are used to determine air quality in a particular area.

-Several different methods and techniques are used but continuous and passive monitoring equipment are commonly used in Alberta.
+Several different methods and techniques are used but continuous and passive monitoring equipment is commonly used in Alberta.
 All monitoring data undergoes quality control and quality assurance procedures.
-The data is posted to the CASA Data Warehouse (Alberta Ambient Air Data Management System) website.
+The data is posted to the Airdata Warehouse (Alberta Ambient Air Data Management System) website.

 The Alberta monitoring network provides core information for the evaluation of long-term trends and inter-relationships of air quality in the province.
 Alberta Environment is responsible for conducting province-wide monitoring.